vapor/blog/Content/posts/vapor-next-steps.md

 ### The Vapor Shop

 Finally, we're going to be resurrecting the Vapor shop and actually helping people find it!
-We'll have a range of merch and stickers which will help support the framework, all updated with new Vapor logos!
+We'll have a range of merchandise and stickers which will help support the framework, all updated with new Vapor logos!

 ## Improving Vapor's Infrastructure